 These Strat pickups are quite a departure from the norm.
 Instead of six pole magnets wrapped with wire, it is six screws that straddle two magnets.
 This is the basic design of a P-90.
 What is particularly cool about these is that because they use screws instead of flat poles, you can adjust each pole piece so that the height to the string is just as you want.

 Tone – These pickups have all the “Bell Like” chime that you would want in a single coil, but also have the bite of a P-90.
 They are not hum-canceling, but they can be reasonably quiet with a moderate amount of drive.
-They shine particularly in the bridge and middle positions.
-They do sound great in the neck position, but it is in the bridge and middle position that you often need more thickness.
+They shine, particularly in the bridge and middle positions, and they do sound great in the neck position.
+It is in the bridge and middle positions, however, that you often need more thickness.
 In each case, they have a warmth and body that you will not find in normal vintage-style single coils.

 Summary – Lindy Fralin’s shop is a pretty special place.
 They are religious about pickups.
-If you go to their website, http://www.fralinpickups.com/ you can get plenty of details about their custom winding options.
+If you go to their website, at http://www.fralinpickups.com/, you can get plenty of details about their custom winding options.
 If you play a Strat, these pickups are seriously worth checking out.

 Truly the best of both worlds

-Probably the pickup that has the biggest impact on my playing is the Mini Humbucker.
+The pickup that has, perhaps, the biggest impact on my playing is the Mini Humbucker.
 I was first drawn to these because of my fascination with the tone of the guitarists from Lynyrd Skynyrd.
 In hindsight, I’m pretty sure that these guitarists did not use Mini Humbuckers as much as I thought.
 But in many photos, I would see Gary Rossington using a Gibson Firebird.
-Since this guitar had Mini Humbuckers, I became very obsessed with using these pickups.
+Since this guitar had Mini Humbuckers, I became quite obsessed with using these pickups.

 There are for the most part, two different flavors of Mini Humbucker that I recommend: Les Paul Deluxe and Firebird.

 Firebird – These are my favorite.
-They have a very “Waxy” or “Squeaky” sound to them.
-They Seymour Duncan “Antiquity” series is quite good, but the best ones to use are older ones pulled directly out of a Firebird.
+They have a very “waxy” or “squeaky” sound to them.
+The Seymour Duncan “Antiquity” series is quite good, but the best ones to use are those that are older and pulled directly out of a Firebird.
 You can find these on eBay.

 Les Paul Deluxe – These are great.
 They sound more like a normal humbucker than the Firebirds, but they have a much more open feel.